Our School App Stay connected on the go...

 Governors have three key areas where they need to monitor the school’s progress.
 The first of these entails “ensuring clarity of vision, ethos and strategic direction”.
 Each school has a school development plan, which covers a three-year period, and gives a good overview of the broad aims and objectives.
 Governors have the opportunity to read and review these, including the RAG ratings and updates, and where necessary, have questioned and challenged head teachers on these.

 Governors’ second key area of responsibility is “holding the school leadership to account for the educational performance of the school and its pupils”.
 There is a direct relationship between the quality of teaching and the learning of children.
 Governors receive regular updates about the percentage of teaching that is Outstanding, Good, Needs Improvement or Inadequate.
 It is important that all teaching be at least Good but, at the start of the year, some teaching fell below this level.
 Governors challenged the leadership about what they were doing to change this situation and monitored the impact of the leadership’s actions.
 Governors also sought to ensure that not only was all teaching consistently Good, but that a good percentage of it was Outstanding.
-The schools’ actions meant that, by the end of the year, in one school all teaching was Good and the percentage of Outstanding teaching had increased across both schools.
+The schools’ actions meant that, by the end of the year all teaching was Good and the percentage of Outstanding teaching has increased.

 Throughout the year, governors are provided with data indicating the progress and attainment made by year groups in reading, writing and maths.
 Governors question the school leadership about this data at regular intervals during the year to find out why some year groups’ attainment was below the level we would expect and what actions were being taken to address the situation.
 We then monitored the impact of those actions.
 By the end of the school year, general progress in most Year Groups met the targets set in September 2018.
 Governors use the data to regularly challenge the leadership as to what they are doing for specific groups of children – i.e. SEND (Special Educational Needs), Disadvantaged, those for whom English is not their first language, and “higher learners (more able)”.